weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-3-monitor-prometheus-monitoring.md

 For more information on using the Prometheus Query Language, see [Prometheus Query Examples](https://prometheus.io/docs/querying/examples/)

 As an example select `IP address space exhaustion in %` and press the Execute button, where you should see the following:

+## Monitor the network with Weave Cortex, part of Weave Cloud

+Weave Net supports Prometheus monitoring, so you can monitor your Weave Net network in Weave Cloud.

+Simply go to the Cortex page in Weave Cloud and you'll see network specific metrics, such as IP address exhaustion.

 ## Tear Down